garyfleming/feature-toggling-talk/feature-toggles.md

 # Version Control

-^ For much of this talk I'm going to assume that:
+^ This is a little more hands-on than many of my previous talks, but you don't need much tech knowledge.
+For much of this talk I'm going to assume that:
 * you know what version control is,
 * you're using it.